 Men’s Domestic Violence Program educates Native American men about their relationship to domestic violence and abuse, using a cultural lens perspective to learn about the complex dynamic of domestic violence starting with historical significance through current societal influence and oppressive existence.

-Anpa Wasté is a traditional housing program for teen moms who identify as American Indian and their children.
+Anpa Wasté is a transitional housing program for teen moms who identify as American Indian and their children.
 It offers housing and a variety of support services, including counseling and mentoring.
 The program runs for 2 years for each resident, as long as she follows the rules and requirements of the house.
 Long-term homelessness and/or income below the Hennepin County poverty line are often the circumstances faced by this program's residences.
 Family residence most often consists of one parent and children or unborn children.
 The Home Visitor works with each resident with their parenting and life skills, including managing health, wellness and finances.
 Requirements: must be 16-21 and either be pregnant or have 1 child.

 Questions?
 Contact Us Here